BitBoxSwiss/user-guides/bitbox02/advanced/passphrase.md

 If you enter an empty passphrase (no passphrase at all), your BitBox02 will proceed exactly as if the passphrase feature had not been activated at all and derives a wallet from only your recovery words which are stored on the device.

-> **In order to restore a wallet that used a passphrase you will need your backup (stored on microSD card) AND the passphrase you used for that wallet.**
+> In order to restore a wallet that used a passphrase you will need your backup (stored on microSD card) AND the passphrase you used for that wallet.

+> A passphrase is case sensitive!

 ### Benefits of using a passphrase